NorESMhub/NorESM/doc/faq/postp_plotting_faq.rst

 **Using python**

 When calculating annual averages from NorESM2 data it is important use appropriate monthly weights, especially for individual radiative fluxes (can have errors of the order of 0.5-1 W/m^2 if not used).

-The monthly files in NorESM2 (not BLOM/MICOM/iHAMOCC files) are written *after* the last time step of the month.
-Consequently, the date in the netcdf file is the first of the following month.
-E.g. The date in FILENAME.cam.h0.0001-01.nc will be 01-02-0001 (the first of *February* and not January).
-This needs to be taken into account when calculating annual averages using python packages like xarray and iris.
-One method is to use the time bounds (instead of time), another method is to correct the time stamps in the time array.
+Please remember to fix the time issue in the monthly cam and clm files (see the previous question).

 **xarray**

 For BLOM/MICOM/iHAMOCC files there are no issues with the time variable, and annual averages can be calculated: